 In addition to parenting matters, the 1996 Convention applies to other issues including matters related more broadly to the “protection of children”, such as child protection, and the administration, conservation and disposition of children’s property.
-However, Bill C-78 only relates to parenting matters, as these are the matters addressed in the 1996 Convention that fall within federal jurisdiction.
+However, the legislation passed in 2019 only relates to parenting matters, as these are the matters addressed in the 1996 Convention that fall within federal jurisdiction.

 a.
 Benefits of becoming a party